For information on advance tickets please visit our Ticketing page.

 Most of Scala’s listed events limit admission to people of 18 years of age and over.
 This means if you are underage you will be refused admission even if you are accompanied by a parent, guardian or much older friend.

 Photo ID Requirements

-If you are lucky enough to look or be under 25 years of age we will ask you for ID when you enter the event.
+If you are under 25 years of age we will ask you for ID when you enter the event.

 Did you know it’s a criminal offence for us to sell alcohol to anyone under 18 years of age?
 That’s one of the reasons we take ID so seriously.

 Yes, we do have a dress code; wear anything you like, except for Friday and Saturday nights when a dress code may apply.
 Please check the event listing on this website to see if there is a dress code for an event.

 We are a standing venue so no seats are assigned to tickets.
 There is limited seating inside.

 Scala is a very old building.
 One of the biggest challenges for those with mobility problems is the various levels throughout the building.
 Scala is in fact the latin word for stairs.

 All stairs have sturdy handrails.
 There are three steps into reception, 37 steps to the foyer bar, 14 steps to the main arena (54 total), 24 steps from the foyer bar to the toilets (64 total) and a further 23 steps to the balcony bar (87 total).